Who We Are and What We Do

 Oregon Horse Rescue was started by Jane and David Kelly; our first horse, a Percheron named Katie Sue (pictured below) was rescued in November of 2012.
 Since then, we have assisted more than 100 at-risk horses through our programs that offer rehabilitation, re-homing and adoption, and sanctuary to horses in need.

-Our primary focus has been on horses needing a new home who are elderly, disabled, blind, or injured (or all of the above) – we are not breed-specific and we don’t just pick the pretty, adoptable horses.
-Many of these horses will live out their lives on our property.
-Others, who are younger and able-bodied, will be rehabilitated and ultimately be available for adoption into responsible, compassionate and approved homes.
+OHR takes in horses that have come from a variety of sources – surrender by owner, auction yard, neglect cases, and referrals from Lane County Animal Services, veterinarians, or other rescue operations.
+Our primary focus has been on horses needing a home who are elderly or advanced age, disabled, blind, and/or injured (or all of the above).
+Our facility is not breed-specific and we don’t just pick the pretty, adoptable horses to help.
+We believe that no animal deserves to suffer; our interventions help horses that would likely otherwise be euthanized or sold into slaughter.
+Many of these horses will live out their lives on our property as long-term sanctuary residents.
+Others, who are younger and able-bodied, will be rehabilitated and ultimately find their second careers through adoption into responsible, compassionate, and approved homes.

 David Kelly (president)

 Jane Kelly (vice-president)

 Julie Alonzo (secretary) – Owner of Emerald Valley Equestrian Center; President of International Andalusian and Lusitano Horse Association

 Note: OHR is currently recruiting candidates for open positions on the board of directors.
 If you are interested in joining the board, please email firstname.lastname@example.org for more details.